-The Marietta Fire museum offers a fun (and free) tour of fire memorabilia including vehicles, uniforms and more.
+The Marietta Fire museum offers a free tour of fire memorabilia including vehicles, uniforms and more.
 The gift shop includes shirts, hats and other souvenir items.
 Open Monday through Friday, it's a must visit for firefighting buffs.

 Museum of Design Atlanta